sebastiancarlos/yas-bdsm/README.md

 ## FAQ

-#### 1. Should I store my dotfiles online?
+#### 1. Should I store my dotfiles in an online repo?

 Yas.
 That way, it's easy to install your dotfiles in any new system with internet access.

 We recommend a private repo.
-If you want to use a public repo,set up a `.gitignore` file to avoid exposing your sensitive bits.
+If you want to use a public repo, set up a `.gitignore` file to avoid exposing your sensitive bits.

 #### 2. What if there is a conflict between dotfiles in `base` and `linux`?